lostintangent/node-azure/README.md

 ## Using DocumentDB

-While we could setup a MongoDB server, or replica set, and manage that infrastructure ourselves, Azure provides another solution called DocumentDB.
+While we could setup a MongoDB server, or replica set, and manage that infrastructure ourselves, Azure provides another solution called [DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/).
 DocumentDB is a fully-managed, geo-replicable, high-performance, NoSQL database, which provides a MongoDB-compatibility layer.
-This means that you can point an existing MEAN app at it, without needing to change anything but the connection string!
-Let's take a look at how using it looks.
+This means that you can point an existing MEAN app at it (or any MongoDB client/tool such as [Studio 3T](https://studio3t.com/)), without needing to change anything but the connection string!
+Let's take a look at how this works:

 1. Head back to your terminal, and run the following command in order to create a MongoDB-compatible instance of the DocumentDB service.
-Feel free to give the instance whatever name you'd like, by taking note to replace the `<NAME>` placeholder with a globally unique value (DocumentDC uses this name to generate the database's server URL):
+Feel free to name the instance whatever you'd like, by taking note to replace the `<NAME>` placeholder below with a globally unique value (DocumentDB uses this name to generate the database's server URL):

    ```shell
    DOCDB_NAME=<NAME>